 The choice between vocational and higher education – Melbourne

 University leaders are calling for the re-instatement of demand driven funding, which let them enrol unlimited numbers of bachelor-degree students.
 At the same time, there are widespread calls for the vocational education system to be strengthened to attract more young people, especially into the trades.
-Are these goals in tension?
+In this event a panel of experts asks: Are these goals in tension?
 What advice should we give people thinking about their post-school options?

 Date And Time

 6:00 pm – 7:15 pm